santiagovm2000/test-express-api/README.md

 Comprehensive RESTful API built with Node.js, Express, and MongoDB.
 Features JWT-based authentication, user management, product catalog, and order processing.

+> A Postman collection is provided in the `postman` folder at the project root for quick testing and exploration.

 ## Table of Contents
 - [Technologies Used](#technologies-used)
 - [Environment Setup](#environment-setup)